avalentino/fmtcheck/README.rst

                             line is source files (default: False)
       --no-mode             disable checks on file mode bits i.e. permissions (default: False)
+      --clang-format [CLANG-FORMAT EXECUTABLE]
+                            checks formatting with clang-format
+                            (default: not check).
+                            The path to the "clang-format" executable can be optionally secified.
+Please remember to use the "--" separator before positional arguments.
       -l MAXLINELEN, --line-length MAXLINELEN
                             set the maximum line length, if not set (default) disable checks on line length